•••OUT OF STOCK - WILL NOT RECEIVE UNTIL AFTER THE HOLIDAYS - PLEASE ALLOW 3 WEEKS•••

 MARWENCOL was released theatrically by the Cinema Guild and aired on PBS.
 It has won over 25 awards, including two Independent Spirit Awards, Best Documentary of the Year from the Boston Society of Film Critics and Rotten Tomatoes, and the Grand Jury Award for Best Documentary at the South by Southwest Film Festival.
 The Los Angeles Times calls the film “an exhilarating, utterly unique experience” while the Village Voice says that it's “exactly the sort of mysterious and almost holy experience you hope to get from documentaries and rarely do.”

 Jeff Malmberg is a documentary filmmaker based in California.
 His film "Marwencol" has won over 25 international awards, including two Independent Spirit Awards and Best Documentary of the Year from the Boston Society of Film Critics.
 In 2017, Malmberg directed the award-winning documentary "Spettacolo" with his partner Chris Shellen.
 The film is a portrait of a small Italian hill town that deals with conflict by turning its life into a play.
 It was supported by a Guggenheim Fellowship and grants from the National Endowment for the Humanities, Creative Capital, Sundance Documentary Fund, and the Tribeca Film Institute.
 In 2018, Malmberg edited the acclaimed documentary "Won't You Be My Neighbor" about the life of Fred Rogers for director Morgan Neville.
-He is currently co-directing a new project with Neville through Tremolo Productions and working as a creative advisor for the Sundance and Film Independent documentary labs.
+He is currently working on a new project through Tremolo Productions and working as a creative advisor for the Sundance and Film Independent documentary labs.